 Softcover, full colour.

-Slavs and Tatars: Mirror for Princes
+Slavs and Tatars: Mirrors for Princes

 Maya Allison, Beatrix Ruf, Neguin Yavari, Manan Ahmed Asif, Anna Della Subin, Lloyd Ridgeon, David Crowley